natanael-zamfir/threat-hunt-azuki-d-in-the-water/README.md

 ### FLAG 2 — Attack Source

 MITRE: T1021.004
-Flag Format: username
+Flag Format: IP address
-Question: What account was used to access the backup server?
+Question: What IP address initiated the connection to the backup server?

 **KQL Used**

-Verifying whether onnection was initiated at network level
+Verifying whether connection was initiated at network level

 ```kql
 DeviceNetworkEvents